 The threshold to start compacting.
 When less than this percentage is considered live data, we start compacting.
-Note also that compacting won't kick in until you have at least journal-compact-min-files data files on the journal journal-datasync (default: true)
+Note also that compacting won't kick in until you have at least journal-compact-min-files data files on the journal

 The default for this parameter is 30